 Children (biological, adopted, step or foster) under the age of 21

-Children (biological, adopted, step or foster), over the age of 21
+Children (biological, adopted, step or foster) over the age of 21

 Parents, parents-in-law, grandparents and grandparents-in-law

-Grandchildren and great grandchildren
+Grandchildren and great-grandchildren

-Siblings (brothers or sisters), half-siblings, step-siblings and siblings-in-law
+Siblings (brothers or sisters), half-siblings, step-siblings and siblings in-law

 Nephews and nieces (including in-laws)

-Disabled dependants and dependants (parents, parents in law, partners) who are over 65 years (pensioners) only need to give supporting documents to the Scheme once.
+Every year, the Scheme reviews whether dependants still qualify to receive benefits according to the Scheme Rules.
+This means that each year, main members must give us proof of factual dependency for all dependants over the age of 21.
+Disabled dependants and dependants (parents, parents in-law, pars) who are over 65 years (pensioners) only need to give supporting documents to the Scheme once.

 |Student's age||Rates to be paid||Review period|

 Under 21 years old

-21 years and older but under 28 years
+21 years and older, but under 28 years

 Download the enrolment pack in